GlacierW/MBA/README.md

        original DIFT is mainly for x86 platform.
 In this project, the DIFT is upgraded to support modern x86_64 platform.

-       For the academic paper published by Chi-Wei, Wang, please cite
-       C. W. Wang and S. P. Shieh, "SWIFT: Decoupled System-Wide Information Flow Tracking and its Optimizations," Journal of Information Science and Engineering, JISE, 2015.
+       For the academic paper published by Chi-Wei, Wang, please cite CW Wang and SP Shieh, "SWIFT: Decoupled System-Wide Information Flow Tracking and its Optimizations," Journal of Information Science and Engineering, JISE, 2015. http://www.iis.sinica.edu.tw/page/jise/2015/201507_15.pdf
-       http://www.iis.sinica.edu.tw/page/jise/2015/201507_15.pdf

     2. Disk Forensics (Tsk)